benjaminLevinson/benjaminLevinson.github.io/content/library.md

 * *The Shape of Water*

 ## Music
-Many of these titles were not available on streaming at the time of purchase so this might be one of the easiest ways to listen to some of these albums.
+Items marked with a * are not available on all streaming services (Spotify, Apple Music) so this might be one of the easiest ways to add some of these albums to your library.
 ### Cassette
 * *2014* - Ben Seretan
 * *Boingo Alive* - Oingo Boingo